 An intriguing variation on the DrawLine procedure is the "walking line."
 A walking line program generates, by increments, a series of endpoint coordinates, thereby creating a "walking line."
 By changing the formula used to generate the endpoint coordinates, a variety of shapes can be drawn.
-In the example below (DRWLINS.PAS on the distribution disk), the first endpoint moves uniformly across the top of the screen from left to right, while the other endpoint moves incrementally and diagonally from the upper right to the lower left corner of the screen.
+In the example that follows (DRWLINS.PAS on the distribution disk), the first endpoint moves uniformly across the top of the screen from left to right, while the other endpoint moves incrementally and diagonally from the upper right to the lower left corner of the screen.

+'''

 program DrawLines;

-{\$I typedef.sys} {\$I graphix.sys} {\$I kernel.sys} {include the graphics system code} var i:integer; begin InitGraphic; {init the system and screen} DefineWorld(1,0,1000,1000,0); SelectWorld(1); SelectWindow(1); {define a world for drawing} {select it} SetBackground(0); DrawBorder;
+uses

+Dos, Crt, GDriver, Printer, GKernel;

+var

+I : integer;

+begin

+InitGraphic;

+{ Init the system and screen }

+DefineWorld(1,0,0,1000,1000);

+{ Define a world for drawing }

+SelectWorld(1);

+{ Select it }

+SelectWindow(1);

+SetBackground(0);

+{ Set the background color to black }

+DrawBorder;

+{ Draw 20 lines }

-for i:=1 to 20 do DrawLine(i50,0,1000-i50,i50);
+for I := 1 to 20 do

+DrawLine(I50, 0, 1000-I50, I50);

-repeat until KeyPressed; LeaveGraphic;
+repeat until KeyPressed;

-repeat until KeyPressed; {wait until a key is pressed}
+{ Wait until a key is pressed }

+LeaveGraphic;

+end. { DrawLines }

+'''

-Figure 2-5: A Walking Line (DRWLINS.PAS Example)
+Figure 2-4 A Walking Line (DRWLINS.PAS Example)

-Drawing Lines

-Summary of Line-Drawing Routines

-Clip clips a line at active window boundaries

-DrawLine draws a line using world or screen coordinates

-DrawLineClipped clips a line at screen boundaries

-DrawStraight draws a horizontal line

-SetLinestyle selects one of five linestyles for drawing lines

-GetLinestyle returns the current linestyle
+- Clip clips a line at active window boundaries. - DrawLine draws a line using world or screen coordinates. - DrawLineClipped clips a line at screen boundaries. - DrawStraight draws a horizontal line. - SetLinestyle selects one of five linestyles for drawing lines. - GetLineStyle returns the current linestyle.